Chadster766/McWRT/README.md

 **To build the image run "update.sh" and then "make".
 If successful the image should be in the "bin" directory.**

 -
+Flashing firmware to routers must only be done connect to the router with an Ethernet cable.
+-

 **How to update from Belkin/Linksys UI**